voborgus/lmru--tech/content/en/values/technology.md

 * We prefer stateless applications
 * Applications exposes telemetry for analysis and monitoring.
 * Requests are traceable.
-* Applications can be scaled horizontally.
 * Applications and databases are replicated and can be sharded.
 * Configuration of applications should be done in environment and not locked in application.
-* System classified for security risks and using appropriate mechanisms.
-* Services provides <abbr data-toggle="tooltip" title="Service Level Objective is a goal that service provider wants to reach.
-Google it for details.">SLO</abbr> and controls them.

 #### Practices & rituals:
 distributed tracing, RBAC, encryption, valet